10 Tips for Bathtime Safety for Kids

 - Empty buckets or containers with even small amounts of water in them to avoid accidental tumbles.

 At Aqua-Tots Swim Schools, we know busy families do everything in their power to keep their little ones safe in and around the water.
-That’s why we’re here to come alongside you, to give you children the skills they need to make time in the water—even in the bathtub—the happiest, splashiest childhood memories.
+That’s why we’re here to come alongside you, to give your children the skills they need to make time in the water—even in the bathtub—the happiest, splashiest of childhood memories.
+Ready to start your child’s Swim Journey for a lifetime of water safety?
+Enroll in swim lessons today!